 example of moral pluralism is the idea that the moral life of a nun is incompatible with

 that of a mother, yet there is no purely rational measure of which is preferable.
-Hence,
+Under

-moral decisions often require radical preferences with no rational calculus to determine
+moral pluralism, moral decisions often require radical preferences with no rational

-individual and group differences are present and are celebrated as enriching the social
+where individual and group differences are present and are celebrated as enriching the

 Abstract: Political institutions have frequently been justified as a response to conflict.